augustss/MicroHs/README.md

 It is possible to use smaller cells by using 32 bit "pointers" instead of 64 bit pointers.
 This has a performance penalty, though.

+### Portability
+The C code for the evaluator does not use any special features, and should be portable to many platforms.
+It has mostly been test with MacOS and Linus, so there are undoubtedly problems on Windows.

+The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizees.

 ## Bootstrapping
 It is possible to recompile the compiler without access to a Haskell compiler.